 As I take the reader through the checklist, I provide examples of scoring techniques that allow the decision making process to become data-driven.
 How will important stakeholder groups respond to corporate activism?
 Will employees retention go up or down?
 Will customers buy more or less?
 These questions deserve more than guesstimates, so any company that wants to make a thoughtful decision on becoming a corporate activist on any given issue does well to probe both internal and external stakeholders beforehand through focus groups and even surveys.

-You might also like my article on American business discovering stakeholder capitalism.
+You might also like our article on American business discovering stakeholder capitalism.
 This piece followed the statement by the Business Roundtable that American corporations should take all stakeholders into account while pursuing their corporate interests.